 Another week, another local conservation area!
 After visiting W.E.
-Burton’s Conservation Area last week, I went back to Russell to visit the other local conservation area, that of J. Henry Tweed.
+Burton’s Conservation Area last week, I went back to Russell to visit the other conservation area there, that of J. Henry Tweed.

 The J. Henry Tweed Conservation Area is a 16-acre green space, nestled in the heart of a residential neighborhood in Russell.
 It has a trail of about 1.5 km, tall mature trees and a small stream.
 Like the conservation areas I have visited in the past few weeks, this one is also protected and managed by the South Nation Conservation.